hopsoft/composite_cache_store/README.md

 ## Why a composite cache?

+Layered caching allows you to stack multiple caches... with different scopes, lifetimes, and levels of reliability.
+This is a strategy that can yield several benefits.

 - __Improved performance__
 - __Higher throughput__
 - __Reduced load__
 - __Enhanced capacity/scalability__

-Layered caching enables a caching strategy that stacks multiple caches on top of each other Each layer having a different scope, lifetime, and level of reliability.

-The inner most layer is closest to the app's executing code, _typically in-memory in the same process_.
+Inner layer(s) are closer to the app's executing code, _typically in-memory within the same process_.
-It provides the fastest reads but has the shortest lifetime for entries.
+They provide the fastest reads and the shortest entry lifetime.

-Outer layers are further away from the app's executing code, _typically on another server running as a third-party service (Redis, Memcached, etc.)_.
+Outer layers are further away from the app's executing code, _typically a third-party service (Redis, Memcached, etc.) running on separate machine(s)._
-Outer layers are also more likely to be shared by processes, dynos, and servers.
+Outer layers are also more likely to be shared across processes, dynos, and servers.

-You can configure the cache to meet your specific requirements with different expiration times, eviction policies, and storage mechanisms for each layer...
+You can configure each layer with different expiration times, eviction policies, and storage mechanisms...
 This puts you in control of balancing the trade-offs between performance and data freshness.

-Think of it this way, "Inner layers are supersonic while outer layers are fast."
+__Inner layers are supersonic while outer layers are speedy.__

-A cache hit on a local in-memory store compared to a cache hit on a remote out-of-memory store is the equivalent of making a quick grocery run in a [Bugatti Chiron Super Sport 300+](https://www.bugatti.com/models/chiron-models/chiron-super-sport-300/) versus making the same trip on a bicyle.
+A cache hit on a local in-memory store compared to a cache hit on a remote out-of-memory store is the equivalent of making a quick grocery run in a [Bugatti Chiron Super Sport 300+](https://www.bugatti.com/models/chiron-models/chiron-super-sport-300/) versus making the same trip on a bicyle...
+_but all cache layers should be much faster than the underlying operations being optimized._

+### Eventually Consistent

-It's worth noting layered caching techniques bear some of the hallmarks of distributed systems, in that some layers may hold stale data until their entries expire.
+Layered caching techniques exhibit some of the same traits as distributed systems in that some layers may hold __stale data__ until their entries expire.
-Just be sure to __configure inner layers with shorter lifetimes__.
+Be sure to __configure inner layers with shorter lifetimes__.
-Note that this characteristic is also similar to the [`race_condition_ttl`](https://api.rubyonrails.org/classes/ActiveSupport/Cache/Store.html#method-i-fetch-label-Options) option in `ActiveSupport::Cache::Store`, which helps you avoid race conditions when multiple processes or threads attempt to write to the same cache key simultaneously.
+Note that this behavior is similar to the [`race_condition_ttl`](https://api.rubyonrails.org/classes/ActiveSupport/Cache/Store.html#method-i-fetch-label-Options) option in `ActiveSupport::Cache::Store` which helps avoid race conditions whenever multiple threads/processes attempt to write to the same cache entry simultaneously.

-### Gotchas
+#### Gotchas

 - __Data consistency__: it's possible to end up with inconsistent or stale data
 - __Over-caching__: caching too much can lead to increased memory usage and even slower performance